moekhalil/iacheckout/README.md

 Right now, iacheckout doesn't support downloading files that require logging into archive.org.
 This will be added in a future update.

-I'm also looking into the best way to set it up to download multiple files simulataneously.
+I'm also looking into the best way to set it up to download multiple files simultaneously.
 It will probably be via a list file so you don't have to paste a million URLs into the terminal.